A Trader’s Guide: Supply/Demand vs. Support/Resistance

 Levels have their place, but between the two, zones are the key points to watch for price action.

-Difference #3: The Psychology Behind S&R and S&D
+Difference #3: The Market Psychology Behind Why S&R Levels and S&D Zones Form

 Any Joe or Jane can open up a chart and point out a support or resistance level or supply and demand zone without much trouble.